Rising to the Challenges

 Serving the greater global good while providing positive local impact requires nimble leadership — and flexible funding.

 Unrestricted gifts offer critical underpinning for the university’s strategic goals and serve as a shield against surprises.
 The University’s Greatest Needs Fund empowers Chancellor Randy Woodson to direct money quickly toward challenges or opportunities.
 In a competitive landscape, that might mean using funds to recruit or retain leading professors.
 It might mean seeding new initiatives, providing professional development for staff, purchasing specialized equipment or awarding students with Chancellor’s Study-Abroad Scholarships.
-Campuswide, programs and initiatives such as the Shelton Leadership Center, the McLauchlan Leadership Series and the Adolph Warren Family Leadership Program provide students with unique opportunities to learn about personal, team and organizational leadership, as well as public policy and ethics.
+Campuswide, programs and initiatives such as the Shelton Leadership Center, Leadership and Civic Engagement and the McLauchlan Leadership Series provide students with unique opportunities to learn about personal, team and organizational leadership, as well as public policy and ethics.

 This Campaign will continue to build NC State’s endowment — essentially the university’s savings account, which generates millions of dollars in annual income that we can count on to support teaching, research and extension regardless of fluctuating public funding.
 A growing culture of philanthropy and giving back at NC State completes our circle of leadership and reinforces our ability to be a pacesetter.
 We lead, together.